SERE: Exploring Feature Self-relation for Self-supervised Transformer: Method

-In ViTs, the MHSA module models the relation among pixels with self-attention.
-Caron \etal~\cite{caron2021emerging} observe that the self-attention mechanism in ViTs helps locate and segment semantic regions of images.
-For ViTs with strong representation, pixels that share similar semantic context have stronger relations in feature embedding.
-Learning representations with accurate pixel-level relation is crucial for many pixel-level dense prediction tasks~\cite{wang2020DenseCL,Henaff_2021_ICCV}, \eg object detection and semantic segmentation.
-So we propose to enhance the relation modeling ability of ViTs by utilizing pixel-level self-relations for self-supervised training.
-Specifically, we transform the feature embeddings encoded by ViTs to feature self-relations in pixel dimension.
-Then, we apply this self-relation as the representation for self-supervision losses in \eqref{eq:l_I}.
+Prior works~\cite{dosovitskiy2020vit,Kim_2021_CVPR,raghu2021do,caron2021emerging} have observed that ViT has the property of modeling relations among local patches by the MHSA module.
+Meanwhile, modeling more accurate spatial relations is crucial for many dense prediction tasks \cite{wang2020DenseCL,Henaff_2021_ICCV}, \eg object detection and semantic segmentation.
+So we propose to enhance the relation modeling ability of ViT by cooperating spatial self-relation for self-supervised training.
+In the following part, we first give details of the transformation $\mathbb{P}$ that transforms the feature embeddings encoded by ViT to spatial self-relation.
+Then, we give the self-supervision loss utilizing spatial self-relation as the representation.

-\myPara{Pixel-level self-relation.} Given the feature embeddings $r_1 \in \mathbb{R}^{C\times HW}$ and $r_2 \in \mathbb{R}^{C\times HW}$ from the ViT backbone, we separately calculate their pixel-level self-relations in the spatial dimension.
-Following common settings~\cite{chen2020simple,caron2021emerging}, a pixel-level projection head $h_b$ processes these embeddings to obtain $h_p(r_1)$ and $h_p(r_2)$.
-Common self-supervised learning methods maximize the representation similarity between overlapping areas of two views.
-But the random crop in the data augmentation causes miss-alignment between $h_p(r_1)$ and $h_p(r_2)$ in the spatial dimension.
-Therefore, we apply a region-aligned sampling operation $\mathbb{O}$ to extract the overlapping feature embeddings of two views with the shape of $\mathbb{R}^{C\times H_s W_s}$ where $H_s, W_s$ are the height and width of sampled features.
-For re-sampled feature of one view, \eg $\mathbb{O}(h_p(r_1))$, we calculate the pixel-level self-relation matrix $\mathbb{A}_{p}(\mathbb{O}(h_p(r_1))) \in \mathbb{R}^{H_sW_s \times H_sW_s}$ as follows: